PhoxDesign/phoxdesign.co.nz/Services.md

 title: Web Design
 ---

-<h3>**Responsive Web design** is the approach that suggests that design and development should **respond** to the user’s behavior and **environment** based on screen size, platform and orientation.</h3>
+**Responsive Web design** is the approach that suggests that design and development should **respond** to the user’s behavior and **environment** based on screen size, platform and orientation.

 ![](https://i.imgur.com/Ia62ot6.png)

-</h3>**Responsive web design** is a relatively new approach to website design that ensures users have a good viewing experience no matter what type of device they’re using.
-It’s become increasingly important over the last few years as mobile device ownership has exploded and traditional PC sales have slowed.</h3>
+Responsive web design is a relatively new approach to website design that ensures users have a good viewing experience no matter what type of device they’re using.
+It’s become increasingly important over the last few years as mobile device ownership has exploded and traditional PC sales have slowed.

-<h3>Now that **Google** is prioritizing mobile-friendly sites in its search results algorithm, it’s essential to make sure your site is optimized for mobile by using responsive design.</h3>
+Now that **Google** is prioritizing mobile-friendly sites in its search results algorithm, it’s essential to make sure your site is optimized for mobile by using responsive design.

-<h3>All our websites are designed and built to be fully responsive.</h3>
+All our websites are designed and built to be fully responsive.

-<h3>**Contact us** today to discuss how Phox can work with your business.</h3>
+**Contact us** today to discuss how Phox can work with your business.

 ---